-For any one make, only the best placed car may score points for the Manufacturers' Cup.
+For any one make only the best placed car of different makes may score points for the Manufacturers' Cup.
+Points will be awarded as per their position in the official ARC classification.

 Points will be awarded for each title in accordance with the scale given in Article 5.1.1.

-5.2 NUMBER OF RESULTS FOR THE FINAL CHAMPIONSHIP CLASSIFICATION All results are taken into account.
+All results are taken into account.

-4 events, start in at least two Rallies from each region.
+4 rallies, start in at least two rallies from each region.

 The minimum number of rallies required for this Championship to take place is 4.

-The rallies in the Championship (the Rallies) are classified in two regions: North region: Ivory Coast, Kenya, Uganda, Rwanda South region: Tanzania, Zimbabwe, Zambia, South Africa, Madagascar
+The rallies in the Championship (the Rallies) are classified in two regions:

+North region: Ivory Coast, Kenya, Uganda, Rwanda

+South region: Tanzania, Zambia, South Africa, Madagascar